ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 1.0.14 (14th January 2020) =
+* Fixed: Warning in accelerated-mobile-pages/includes/options/admin-config.php on line 1250 #4027
+* Fixed: Code improvement in Detect Component and add or remove script accordingly #4067

 = 1.0.13 (13th January 2020) =
 * Fixed: Warring in console : [DOM] Found 2 elements with non-unique id #amp-search #3946
 * Fixed: New Relic script is getting added in AMP and causing validtion error #4018